kezhuw/go-leveldb-benchmarks/README.md

 * [syndtr/goleveldb](https://github.com/syndtr/goleveldb) Go implementation.
 * [kezhuw/leveldb](https://github.com/kezhuw/leveldb) Go implementation.

-## Benchmarks
+## Benchmark Results
 In labtop: MacBook Pro (Retina, 13-inch, Mid 2014), 3 GHz Intel Core i7, 16 GB 1600 MHz DDR3.
 There are about 10 GB free memory and no swap used in testing.

 Default options: No sync, No bloom filter, Snappy compression.
-The result may not be accurate, and may contain errors.
+The results may not be accurate, and may contain errors.
 If in doubt, test it youself.

 ```shell